You’ll often find that terms like ‘online learning’ and ‘distance learning’* are used interchangeably by many online resources.

 On a distance learning course, often the only interaction with a tutor is when assignments are submitted for marking; it’s also rare to interact with fellow students.

-This freedom not to attend lectures or examinations at set times makes distance learning courses perfect for students with families or careers to manage, as the student sets their own pace and timetable of study.
+This freedom not to attend lectures or examinations at set times makes distance learning courses handy for students with families or careers to manage, as the student sets their own pace and timetable of study.
 However, these types of courses require a lot of motivation as students must manage their time and meet deadlines with very little support.

 Online courses, like those offered by University of Essex Online, are more than just a modern application of the distance learning/correspondence course model (though they share similarities).